Quantum Nonlocality under Latency Constraints: Discussion

-Since the HFT scenario in~\cite{ding2024coordinating} maps to the CHSH game, assuming we want to exactly copy the NYSE decision at NASDAQ (otherwise there is no net trade of instrument $X$), \emph{this is exactly the extended CHSH game with communication between two parties considered in~\Cref{subsec:forwarding_strategies}}.
-That is, the task from the HFT perspective is two-fold: \begin{enumerate} \item The 3 trading servers at the 3 exchanges make the correct decisions for hedging purposes. \item The NYSE and NASDAQ servers make the same decision. \end{enumerate} By~\Cref{prop:sep_forwarding_quantum}, quantum resources cannot achieve a higher probability of success in this task over classical resources ($\omega_f = \frac 3 4$ is an upper bound) for latency constraints below $0.188$ ms, but \emph{can for latency constraints between 0.188 and 3.9 ms}.
+Since the HFT scenario in~\cite{ding2024coordinating} maps to the CHSH game, assuming we want to exactly copy the decision of the NYSE server at Nasdaq (otherwise there is no net trade of instrument $X$), \emph{this is exactly the extended CHSH game with communication between two parties considered in~\Cref{subsec:forwarding_strategies}}.
+That is, the task from the HFT perspective is two-fold: \begin{enumerate} \item The three trading servers at the three exchanges make the correct decisions for hedging purposes. \item The NYSE and Nasdaq servers make the same decision. \end{enumerate} By~\Cref{prop:sep_forwarding_quantum}, quantum resources cannot achieve a higher probability of success in this task than with classical resources ($\omega_f = \frac 3 4$ is an upper bound on the quantum value when there is no communication) for latency constraints below $0.2$ ms, but they can for latency constraints between 0.2 and 4 ms. Hence, \emph{the existence of a quantum advantage in HFT depends on the timescale involved}.
 Apart from HFT, it would also be interesting to consider other real-world scenarios such as ad hoc network routing~\cite{hasanpour2017quantum}, rendezvous on graphs~\cite{viola2024quantum}, and distributed systems~\cite{da2025entanglement} where a subset of the parties can communicate.

 With the framework of $\tau$-step LC games, we can also consider real-world scenarios where the parties are receiving multiple inputs and producing multiple outputs over the course of time.
-This should be a common characteristic in many settings.
-For example, in HFT, this framework allows for the exciting possibility to analyze a ``full trading scenario'' where trading servers are receiving information from their local exchanges, communicating with each other, and making trades \emph{in real time}.
-We can define the probabilistic predicate $\mathcal V$, input distribution $\pi$, and latency function $\ell$ for a specific scenario, and then compute the classical and quantum values for the $\tau$-step LC game defined thereby.
-A separation between the two would entail a mathematically provable quantum advantage for this trading scenario.
+This should be a common characteristic in many real-world settings.
+For example, in HFT, this framework can be used to describe a real-time trading scenario where trading servers are receiving market data from the exchanges they are located at, communicating with each other, and making trades in real time.
+We can define the probabilistic predicate $\mathcal V$, input distribution $\pi$, and latency function $\ell$ for a specific HFT scenario, and then compute the classical and quantum values for the $\tau$-step LC game defined thereby.
+A separation between the two would entail a mathematically provable quantum advantage for this realistic trading scenario.
+In general, this framework applied to HFT allows us to answer the third question posed in~\Cref{sec:intro}.
 Other latency-sensitive scenarios can be analyzed in a like manner.